 You can also find online classes from some of your favorite people on topics from quilting to clothing construction.

-The bag shown is made using my Wonderland Two fabric line, to find out more about the line CLICK HERE. – The mini quilts in the photos above are “coming soon” … just keep an eye out for them.
+The bag shown is made using my Wonderland Two fabric line, to find out more about the line CLICK HERE. – The patterns for the mini quilts in the photos above are also available in the shop.